Advice for Grad Students

-If you are a PhD student and comps are creeping up, here are some more tips:
+If you are a PhD student and quals are creeping up, here are some more tips:

-- Think of the value of this activity, and educate yourself.
-If you conceptualize the purpose of comps and how they will ultimately aid your research later, they can be much easier to manage.
+- Think of the value of this activity.
+If you understand the purpose of quals - to better prepare you to undertake your research - and how they will ultimately aid your research later - by generating material that you can use in the background chapters of your dissertation - they can be much easier to manage.

 - Ask around!
 Ask your colleagues, peers, and supervisors about the processes, timeline, expectations, and common mistakes!
 While these may be different for different research topics, some general similarities apply.

 - Like any assignment, set a timeline and stick to it!
 Organize yourself by month, week, day, or even hour if it helps you to stay on your timeline.
-If you are working elsewhere (e.g. like a T.A.) while reading and writing comps, ensure you organize a fair balance, and try not to put the comps second!
+If you are working elsewhere (e.g. like a T.A.) while reading and writing quals, ensure you organize a fair balance, and try not to put the quals second!